-While Leicester College doesn’t provide any student accommodation directly, the information below will help you and we will do our best to advise and support you to find suitable accommodation.
+While Leicester College doesn’t provide any accommodation directly, and we are unable to source family ‘homestay’ accommodation, the information below should help you and we will do our best in the International Office to advise and support you to find suitable accommodation.

-These are owned and managed by private companies, and the cost is roughly £75 to £145 per week, which generally includes gas, electricity and water bills.
-Most also include internet charges too.
+These are owned and managed by private companies, and the cost is roughly £75 to £145 per week depending on location and standard, which generally includes gas, electricity and water bills.
+Most also include Internet usage.
 A refundable security deposit of approximately £200-£250 is generally also required.

 You are generally required to bring or buy your own bedding and cooking utensils.

-Please note that most student accommodation providers insist upon payment of rent in advance, although they usually allow instalments (perhaps 2-3 per year).
+Please note that most student accommodation companies insist upon payment of rent in advance, although they usually allow instalments (perhaps 2-3 per year).

-This is where you live in a house rented by a private landlords, usually shared between 3-4 other students.
+This is where you live in a house rented by a group of young people, usually shared between 3-4 other students.
 The kitchen, bathroom and living room are shared and each person has their own bedroom.
 Some will be available with basic furnishings and appliances but many will not.
 This is something you will need to check.

-This type of accommodation is typically £70-£120 per week per room, but this does not include charges for gas, water and electricity, which are shared with other tenants in the house.
+This type of accommodation is typically £70-£120 per week per room, but this does not include food or charges for gas, water and electricity, which are shared with other tenants in the house.

-We don’t advise that you rent a room in a private house or flat before you arrive in the UK.
-We strongly recommend that you view the property and meet other tenants in the house before you commit to pay any deposit or sign any contract.
+Private accommodation and shared accommodation is more difficult to arrange while you are still overseas.
+We strongly recommend that you view the property and in the case of shared accommodation, meet other tenants in the house, before you commit to pay any deposit or sign any contract.
 These contracts are legal documents and you are legally bound by the terms and conditions.

-We recommend that you arrange temporary accommodation in a hostel, a hotel or in a bed and breakfast to allow you time to look at private shared accommodation options before making your decision.
+We recommend that you arrange temporary accommodation in a hostel, a hotel or in a bed and breakfast for when you first arrive to allow you time to look at private shared accommodation options before making your decision.

-Leicester College does not recommend any specific accommodation provider, but we can provide you with information on options to help you make a decision.
-To find the place that is most suitable, you will need to consider factors such as the number of rooms/other occupants, the on-site security, as well as cost and location.
+Leicester College does not recommend any particular accommodation, but we can provide you with information on options to help you make a decision.
+You will need to consider factors such as on-site security and the number of rooms/other occupants, as well as cost and location, to find the place that is most suitable for you.

-Further information on student accommodation options is available from the International Office email@example.com or the Accommodation Office within Leicester College Student Services firstname.lastname@example.org.
+Further information on student accommodation options is available from the International Office: firstname.lastname@example.org

 Note that if you are accepted onto a course at Leicester College that leads to a qualification awarded by our partner, De Montfort University (such as a Foundation Degree or HND etc.), then you can apply for a place in De Montfort’s student accommodation.
 Details of De Montfort’s student accommodation is available at: